bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 However, we did not found any significant difference in Lobule V cerebellar cortex that is known to carry finger somatotopic representations [@wiestler_integration_2011] and shows global activation during practice [@doyon_experience-dependent_2002].

 Concurrently with this representational emergence in the above-mentioned network, we found only a few disparate regions that showed decreased sequence discrimination, namely the caudate nuclei, subthalamic nuclei and cerebellar Crus II ipsilaterally as well as bilateral hippocampi.
-The hippocampal activation in early learning have formerly been hypothesized to support the temporary storage of novel explicitly acquired motor sequence knowledge and contribute to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
+The hippocampal activation in early learning has formerly been hypothesized to support the temporary storage of novel explicitly acquired motor sequence knowledge and contribute to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
-Our findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies that earlier described activity changes in these regions in the course of MSL in humans [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017] reflect a shift in circuits processing sequence-specific information, similar to what was reported at neuronal level in animals [@yin_dynamic_2009].
+Our findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the activity changes in these regions in the course of MSL in humans described by earlier studies [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017] reflect a shift in circuits processing sequence-specific information, similar to what was reported at neuronal level in animals [@costa_differential_2004;@yin_dynamic_2009].
 We would like to emphasize the fact that the alternate production of different sequences in our task, requires shifting between overlapping set of motor commands, which could have further implicated the dorsal striatum in collaboration with prefrontal cortex, as reported in previous studies of set-shifting [@monchi_functional_2006].

 While our results show that the distributed representational network is reorganized during MSL consolidation, the present study was not designed to investigate the information-content of hippocampal, striatal or cerebellar sequence representations that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].